Public Relations Visa Sponsorship Jobs in California

 Which visa types are most common for public relations roles in California?

-The H-1B is the most common visa for public relations professionals in California, as PR roles at established companies typically qualify as specialty occupations requiring a bachelor's degree in communications, journalism, or a related field.
+The H-1B visa is the most common visa for public relations professionals in California, as PR roles at established companies typically qualify as specialty occupations requiring a bachelor's degree in communications, journalism, or a related field.
 Candidates with extraordinary recognition in their field may qualify for the O-1A.
-Australians should note the E-3 visa as a faster, cap-exempt alternative to the H-1B for California-based PR positions.
+Australians should note the E-3 visa as a faster, cap-exempt alternative to the H-1B visa for California-based PR positions.

 Which cities in California have the most public relations sponsorship jobs?